Daethyra/OpenDTS/README.md

 *End goals:*
-- Scan mainstream News outlets, Twitter, and Truth social for data based on a keyword list created by the user.
+- Scan mainstream News outlets, Twitter, and Scholarly for data, based on a keyword list created by the user.
 - Keyword list receives *real-time* updates when necessary to stay up to date with "dog whistles".
 -- NewsAPI: Scrape all categories and log headlines related to queer & BIPOC issues.
 User may choose to manually review the headlines, or have the machine perform sentiment analysis.
 -- Twitter: Scrape users' profiles if a tweet matches the keyword list, and the tweet passes the user-set threshold for an intention of violence.
 Scan for repeated negative sentiment.
 Log each tweet that passes the threshold.
 Store number of offenses.
--- Truth: Same as Twitter
-- Perform predictive sentiment analysis for the intention of violence against queer and BIPOC folk based on temperature averages over time.
+- Perform predictive sentiment analysis for the intention of violence against queer and BIPOC folk based on temperature averages over time using the Chat3.5-turbo natural language processing model.